Rape during the Kashmir conflict: Prosecution

-In 1994, due to the international pressure, some court-martials of soldiers accused of rape were made public by the Indian government.
+In 1994, due to the international pressure, some courts-martial of soldiers accused of rape were made public by the Indian government.
 In one such case, two soldiers were sentenced to twelve year imprisonment, on 29 July 1994, for raping a village girl in Kashmir.
 However, the authorities refused to prosecute perpetrators of many documented rape cases.
 According to Kazi, of all the human rights violations in Kashmir, the least investigations and prosecutions are in the rape cases.
 In the case of the February 1991 mass rapes in Kunan Poshpora, The New York Times reported that the "Indian Government issued a statement saying that the sexual assaults never took place."

 Human Rights Watch also highlighted the fact in its 1993 report that despite the evidence of widespread sexual violence perpetrated by the Indian army and paramilitary forces, few of the incidents were ever investigated by the authorities and no prosecution of alleged rapists ever occurred.
 According to the 1996 HRW report, in many cases these incidents "are never investigated by judicial and medical authorities".

 According to Kazi, this indicates tolerance, if not official consent, of the State to such crimes.
 According to Mathur, the Indian government provides legal immunity to its personnel who are accused of rape.
 Skhjelsbaek states that the denial of rape by Indian authorities is systematic and the lack of prosecution allows acts of sexual violence to be perpetrated with impunity in Kashmir.
 Scholars Christine De Matos and Rowena Ward have observed that the official cover-ups follow a pattern of labeling the victims as 'militant sympathisers', questioning the honesty of their claims and persecuting human rights activists and medical personnel who try to assist the rape victims.

 According to scholars Om Prakash Dwivedi and V. G. Julie Rajan, the Armed Forces Special Powers Act (AFSPA) has enabled the Indian military and security personnel to commit war crimes with impunity.
 The Indian military was given special powers under AFSPA in Kashmir in July 1990.
 Human rights groups criticize this law, stating it gives immunity to armed forces personnel who have committed crimes.
 The Army sources maintain that "any move to revoke AFSPA in Jammu and Kashmir would be detrimental to the security of the Valley and would provide a boost to the terrorists."